Llansantffraid Village F.C.

-In 2007 some of the old Llansantffraid board members who didn’t agree with the merger decided to create a new club called Llansantffraid village FC in order to give local youngsters the opportunity to play competitive football again and represent their own village.
+In 2007, some of the old Llansantffraid board members who did not agree with the merger decided to create a new club called Llansantffraid Village FC in order to give local youngsters the opportunity to play competitive football again and represent their own village.

-TNS (by this point named The New Saints FC after the sponsorship with Total Network Solutions ended) still carry the word “Llansantffraid” on their crest but many do not believe the club now playing in England represent their village anymore.
+TNS (by this point named The New Saints FC after the sponsorship with Total Network Solutions ended) still carry the word “Llansantffraid” on their crest but many do not believe the club now playing in England represent their village any more.

-Llansantffraid play home games at the recreation ground, the former home to the old Llansantffraid / TNS.
+Llansantffraid Village play home games at The Recreation Ground, the former home to the old Llansantffraid/TNS.

 The club played in Central Wales League for a number of years.
 They joined this league after gaining promotion as Champions of the Montgomeryshire Football League in 2008–09.

 The home colours are all green.